Developer(s) – Puppy Games

 Graphics – 5.5/10

 Not only does it play out almost identically to Space Invaders, but it also looks almost identical to Space Invaders.
 The character sprites are very similar, and in a way, I think the ship the player controls throughout the game is very similar to the one found in the arcade classic too.
-I thought the most standout and stunning visual aspect of this game was the scenery and the pretty wide variety of colour palettes used throughout each of the five stages.
+I thought the most standout and stunning visual aspect of this game was the scenery and the pretty wide variety of color palettes used throughout each of the five stages.
 They can positively add to the feeling of nostalgia, but every other visual aspect in the game would suggest to me that there wasn’t a great deal of effort or thought put into the game’s overall visual concept.

 Gameplay – 7/10